HealthCatalyst/Fabric.Cashmere/guides/analytics/tableau/foundations.md

 The standard size for a Health Catalyst Tableau application is **1280 x 900** pixels.
 Within that space, the layout is divided into three primary areas: Navbar, Sidebar, and Content Area.
-Note that if content needs to be further subdivided within the content area, [Tabs](/analytics/tableau-tabs) may included in that space.
+Note that if content needs to be further subdivided within the content area, [Tabs](/analytics/tableau-tabs) may be included in that space.

 <div style="text-align:center"><br>